Online Journal of Public Health Informatics

 All papers are rigorously peer-reviewed, copyedited, and XML-typeset.

 The Online Journal of Public Health Informatics is indexed in PubMedPubMed Central (PMC)DOAJ, Sherpa/Romeo, and Scopus.
+Online Journal of Public Health Informatics has met the editorial criteria for inclusion in the Web of Science Core Collection journals.

 Recent Articles